 The iPhone has traditionally had one of the better smartphone cameras, and Olloclip has traditionally had one of the better clip-on lens kits for Apple's smartphone.
 No reason to change for the iPhone X; its new Mobile Photography Box Set ($99) includes excellent fisheye, super-wide and 15X macro lenses in a novel and practical housing that makes them easy to swap.
-And they work with all three of the iPhone X's lenses, making this the best all-around iPhone lens kit.
+And they work with all three of the iPhone X's lenses, making this one of the best iPhone lenses if you're looking for an all-in-one kit.

 What's in the Box